sonamsamdupkhangsar/friendship-api/README.md

 # friendships-api
-This friendships-api is a library for connecting 2 users to each other as having established a friendship by a user sending a request for a friendship with another user (friend) and the friend accepting/decline/canceling the friend request.
+This friendships-api is a library for connecting 2 users to each other as having established a friendship.
+A user can send a request for a friendship with another user (friend).
+When the friend has accepted the friendship request then they are friends.

 This api contains the business service for friendship api and the persistence entity with repository api.